Cyclic sieving phenomena for trees and tree-rooted maps: External tree rotation

 We begin with $e=0$.
 Clearly, all trees in $\T_l(n,k)$ are invariant under $R_l^0=\text{id}$.
 By~\eqref{eq:Tl(n,k)} we know the cardinality of~$\T_l(n,k)$, which coincides with the value at $q=1$ of the right-hand side of~\eqref{eq:4}.

 We now assume that $0<e<k$, with $e$ a divisor of $k$.
-We rely in what follows of Proposition~\ref{prop:RRR}, which relates the rotations $R_l$ and $R$, and on Proposition~\ref{prop:structure}, which characterizes trees fixed by a given power of $R$.
-Recall in particular that the only possible values of $e$ are $e=k/2$ with $n+1$ and $k$ even (corresponding to $f=n$, in the notation of Proposition~\ref{prop:RRR}), and those such that $k/e$ divides $n$ (corresponding to even values of $f$, in the notation of Proposition~\ref{prop:RRR}).
+We rely in what follows on Proposition~\ref{prop:RRR}, which relates the rotations~$R_l$ and~$R$, and on Proposition~\ref{prop:structure}, which characterises trees fixed by a given power of~$R$.
+Recall in particular that the only possible values of~$e$ are $e=k/2$ with $n+1$ and $k$ even (corresponding to $f=n$ in the notation of Proposition~\ref{prop:RRR}), and those for which $k/e$ divides~$n$ (corresponding to even values of~$f$ in the notation of Proposition~\ref{prop:RRR}).

-If $e=k/2$, with $k$ and $n+1$ even, Proposition~\ref{prop:RRR} tells us that we just have to count trees of $\T_l(n,k)$ fixed by $R^{n}$.
-By Proposition~\ref{prop:structure}, the map $\Phi$ sends them bijectively to trees of $\T_l(\frac {n+1} 2, 1+\frac k 2)$ having a marked non-root leaf.
+If $e=k/2$, with $k$ and $n+1$ even, Proposition~\ref{prop:RRR} tells us that we just have to count trees of $\T_l(n,k)$ fixed by~$R^{n}$.
+By Proposition~\ref{prop:structure}, the map~$\Phi$ sends them bijectively to trees of $\T_l(\frac {n+1} 2, 1+\frac k 2)$ having a marked non-root leaf.
 By~\eqref{eq:Tl(n,k)} with $n$ replaced by $\frac {n+1} {2}$ and $k$ replaced by $\frac {k} {2}+1$, we thus have:

 This is equivalent to the expression in the second alternative of~\eqref{eq:3}.
 This proves \eqref{eq:4} in the present case.